-The disposable kit is an integral, critical component of the FMS and our total value proposition to the customer.
+The Disposable Kit-The disposable kit is an integral, critical component of the FMS and our total value proposition to the customer.
 It consists of a proprietary, pre-measured amount of cleaning solution in a plastic bottle that attaches to the FMS.
 The disposal cleaning kit also includes an in-line filter with single or multiple suction ports.
 The proprietary cleaning solution placed in the specially designed holder is attached and recommended to be used following each surgical procedure.
 Due to the nature of the fluids and particles removed during surgical procedures, the FMS is recommended to be cleaned following each use.
-Utilizing the available vacuum of the wall system, the proprietary cleaning fluid is drawn into the FMS to provide a highly effective cleaning process that breaks up bio-film at the cellular level.
-Proper cleaning is required for steady, dependable and repeated FMS performance and for maintenance of the warranty of the FMS.

-Our disposables are a critical component of our business model.
 The disposables have the "razor blade business model" characteristic with an ongoing stream of revenue for every FMS unit installed, and revenues from the sale of the kits are expected to be significantly higher over time than the revenues from the sales of the unit.
 Our disposable, dual use filter is designed specifically for use only on our FMS.
 The filter is used only once per procedure followed by immediate disposal.
 Our operation instructions and warranty require that our filter is used for every procedure.
 There are no known off the shelf filters that will fit our FMS.
 We have developed a more effective and cost efficient filter, with intent to patent.
 We have exclusive distribution rights to the disposable fluid and facilitate the use of only our fluid for cleaning following procedures by incorporating a special adapter to connect the fluid to the connector on the FMS system.
-We will also tie the fluid usage, which we will keep track of with the FMS software, to the product warranty.
-While it could be possible for other manufacturers to provide fluids for utilization in this process, it would require that they manufacture an adapter compatible with our connector on the FMS, obtain a container that fits in the specially designed container holder on the FMS and perform testing to demonstrate that any other fluid would not damage the FMS.
-We believe that these barriers and the warranty control will allow us to achieve substantial revenue from our cleaning fluid, if we are able to sell a substantial number of FMS units.
-The instructions for use that accompanies the product will clearly state how the fluid is to be hooked up to the FMS machine.
-Further, a diagram on the FMS will also assist the user in attaching the fluid bottle to the machine.
-This will be a very simple task, and we do not anticipate that any training of operating room staff will be necessary.
+We will also the the fluid usage, which we will keep track of with the FMS software, to the product warranty.